 Overall accrued interest days: 101 days

-With the actual/365 method, we always count the actual days in the months we count over.
-You’re probably wondering if you need to memorize the days in each month.
-Yes, you do.
-Most people utilize one of two ways to remember.
+With the actual/365 method, you count the actual days in each month.
+That means you do need to know how many days are in each month.
+Most people use one of two memory aids.

 First, there’s the well-known verse: